unexpectedjs/unexpected/documentation/migration.md

 #### Functions are always compared by value

-All function comparisons are now made using the identity of the function:
+All function comparisons are now made using the identity of the function.

+When interacting with object types this affects:

+- `"to satisfy"`
+- `"to have keys satisfying"`
+- `"to have a value satisfying"`
+- `"to have values satisfying"`

 ```js
 function myCallback() {}